 To help reduce the spread of COVID-19, all passengers and airport employees must wear masks at all times in the airport.
 There are exceptions to this rule in place, listed below.
-Please note that Transport Canada has specific requirements for the use of masks in order to pass through security screening and to board a plane.

 - If you are under the age of two.

 - If you are unable to remove a mask without assistance.

 - If you are in the act of consuming food or beverages at one of our lounges or food and beverage locations while seated, please note, that these locations are now operating at 100% capacity and masking is required when transitioning and moving around the space and while entering and exiting the facility.